-On the savannah in the heart of the Waterberg mountains, experience a unique South African horseback safari on the private Entabeni Reserve.
+In the bush in the heart of the Waterberg mountains, experience a unique South African horseback safari on the private Entabeni Reserve.
 Each day, ride out from your comfortable private camp and discover breathtaking scenery and the magnificent wildlife roaming across it.
 Ride across open plains inhabited by elephant, kudu, giraffe, zebra and lion.
-In the evening, after discovering South Africa from the saddle, return to camp and relax around the fire, under the stars, to the unique sounds of the reserve at night.
+In the evening, after discovering South Africa from the saddle, return to your camp or lodge to relax under the stars, to the unique sounds of the reserve at night.

 Horseback Safari